 Roux is a crucial component in many classic dishes, including the beloved Mac and Cheese.
 It's a simple mixture of equal parts flour and butter that's cooked together and used to thicken sauces and gravies.
 Without a roux, your cheese sauce can turn out unstable and may even curdle during cooking.

 To make a roux, start by melting butter in a pot.
 Once melted, whisk in an equal amount of flour and continue cooking and whisking for 4-5 minutes.
 You can then use the hot roux to thicken cold milk, or whisk cold milk into the hot roux.
 By using a roux, you'll create a stable base for your cheese sauce that will result in a creamy and delicious Mac and Cheese.
+For a full walkthrough of this technique, check out my post on how to make bechamel.

 Mistake #2 Wrong Milk For The Job